tango4j/tensorflow-vs-pytorch/markdown/01_tensor.md

 print('Directly declare a Tensor: ', tf_tensor_ones)
 ```

+Okay.
+Now that we know what are the most commonly used TensorFlow Variables.

+Note that this is very different from PyTorch, since PyTorch does not have concept of placeholder or constant.

-Then, what are the differences between these variables?
+Therefore, if you want to get the hang of Tenforflow you should know what are the differences between these variables, and their use cases.

 Let's find out.

 ### Difference between special tensors and tf.Variable (TensorFlow)
 **(1)tf.Variable **